Sending HTTP requests

-After you're satisfied with how your request is configured, you may proceed to send your request.
-This is simply done by pressing the Send button.
+Once you're satisfied with your request's configuration, you may send your request to the server by pressing the Send button.
 The Send button is located at the left side of the URL text box.

 Normally, the server's response will soon appear in the Response panel.